contrailcirrus/contrails-notebook-dash/src/2019-global-erf-map/index.md

 # 2019 Global Contrail ERF heatmap

-This map shows the proprtion of contrail forcing relative to the 2019 global annual contrail forcing.
+This map shows the proportion of contrail forcing relative to the 2019 global annual contrail forcing.

 <div class="card">